Iman998/persian-llm-leaderboard/README.md

 ```
 The script now reads each dataset's `meta.yaml` to determine the
 appropriate evaluator, prompt template and metrics.
+This includes fairness metrics like TPR, FPR, Bias Score and Toxicity Rate when applicable.

 To evaluate on a random subset of `N` rows (e.g. 250 rows per dataset):